 8. R-Transactions codes to be retried

-From the list of replayable R-Transactions codes presented by SlimPay, select only those you want to replay.
+From the list of replayable R-Transaction codes presented by SlimPay, select only those you want to retry.

 Example : Only authorize Automatic Retry on the AMO4 R-Transaction code (insufficient funds), as these are the most frequently occurring errors.